magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 > use the `clj->js` function.

-In the first call, we only passed to the `js/marked` function a string containing a `markdown` markup.
-In the second call we also passed a JS object as a second argument to sanitize a string containing an HTML markup.
+In the first call, we only passed to the `js/marked` function a string containing `markdown` markup.
+In the second call we also passed a JS object as a second argument to sanitize a string containing HTML markup.

 Just for curiosity, test the `js/marked` function inside a call from the `hiccups` library using a map to set the `dangerouslySetInnerHTML`